yasmeenbvb/CRWR2900-draft/07-Resources.md

 * Pat Allen, _Art is a Way of Knowing_
 * Frank Wilson, _The Hand_

+Also feel free to review your instructor's [bookshelf for this course on Goodreads](https://www.goodreads.com/review/list/54311635-ross-laird?shelf=creative-writing-2900&utf8=%E2%9C%93&view=covers).

 ## Resources on the course website

 [Starting to Write](http://crwr2900.netlify.com/creativity/2017/08/12/starting-to-write/)